sebinmpn/Home/Hydroponics/Index.md

 1. Nutreint Variation - Nutreint balance should be accurate.
 2. Water cycle - Proper water cycle for nutreint delivery with precise timing and measurement (PH & EC).
 3. Light & Temperature - should be optimal for photosynthesis.
-4. Air circulation - Proper oxygen cycle for aeobic respiration.

 ## KEY FACTORS

 #### PH Level -
 -  PH is critical because it affects the supply of nutrients for plant growth.
-- optimal PH range for hydroponic crops is usually between 5.5 and 6 .
+- optimal PH range for hydroponic crops is usually between 5.5 and 6.5.
 - "PH up" and "PH down" are the process used to maintain the PH level.
 - PH up - Decreasing Alkaline level by adding substance which have acidic properties
     - eg; Phosphoric acid (H₃PO₄) and Sulfuric acid (H₂SO₄).